PhlegmMignon/eGain-UX-Project/project/README.md

-# Vue 3 + Vite

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).

 Assumptions: Admin can edit my code.

 Since I'm mocking all server inputs, I'm using GitHub Pages instead of deploying a backend service to something like Fly.io.